Isinda - Isñta

-The city is located to the east of Kaş on a hill 1 km south of Belenli village.
-Isinda was an independent city that existed since the dynastic period.
+The city is located east of Kaş, on a hill approximately 1 km south of Belenli village.
+Isinda was an independent settlement that existed since the Dynastic Period.
 Its Lycian name was probably Isñta.
-During the Roman period, Isinda was in the Lycian League.
-However, since Isinda was not large enough to have a vote of its own, it was represented together with Apollonia and Simena in a sympoliteia under the leadership of Aperlai.
+During the Roman period, Isinda was a member of the Lycian League.
+However, as it was not large enough to possess a vote of its own, it was represented together with Apollonia and Simena in a sympoliteia under the leadership of Aperlai.

 The Isinda Pillar Tomb